 With this in mind, Eskreis-Winkler challenges professionals invested in the improvement of others to rethink their approach.

-Giving Advice Doesn’t Only Help the Receiver — Sources
+Benefits of Giving Advice — Sources

 Lauren Eskreis-Winkler, PhD, University of Pennsylvania